Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • transluminal.

-After surgery, the patient needs to drink a course of antibiotics.
+After surgery, the patient must take a course of antibiotics.

-After the operation, the patient must take an antibiotic, a pain reliever, etc. In addition, immediately after it, the patient is shown hunger and bed rest.
-The patient must adhere to the diet.
+After the operation, the patient must take an antibiotic, a pain reliever, etc. In addition, immediately after the operation, the patient is advised to fast and go to bed.
+The patient must adhere to a diet.
 Full recovery depends on the type of surgery.
-Physical activity is contraindicated for about 60 days, after which you can start gentle sports, such as swimming.
+Physical activity is contraindicated for approximately 60 days, after which you can begin gentle sports, such as swimming.

-May develop after suffering from an acute form due to partial obstruction of the lumen.
-It is a consequence of the changes that were developed during the period of exacerbations and were expressed by scars, kinks, adhesions and ulcerations of the mucous membrane.
+May develop after exposure to acute form due to partial obstruction of the lumen.
+It is a consequence of changes that developed during exacerbations and were expressed by scars, kinks, adhesions and ulcerations of the mucous membrane.

-In children, the cause of chronic appendicitis could be hardened feces that blocked the exit from the appendix (coprolit disease).
-This deviation is revealed with the help of an x-ray of the abdominal cavity.
+In children, the cause of chronic appendicitis could be hardened feces that block the exit of the appendix (coprolitus disease).
+This deviation is detected using an x-ray of the abdominal cavity.

 The primary chronic form is judged by the absence of an initial acute attack.
-The disease is not common and occurs only in 1% of patients who turn to specialists with signs of appendicitis.
+The disease is not common and occurs in only 1% of patients who contact specialists with signs of appendicitis.

 Features of the course of chronic appendicitis

-For the correct appointment of treatment, the disease must be differentiated from pathologies of the gastrointestinal tract and abdominal cavity.
-Symptoms of chronic appendicitis often coincide with the picture in cholecystitis, peptic ulcer, pyelite, inflammatory diseases female appendages.
+For proper treatment, the disease must be differentiated from pathologies. gastrointestinal tract and abdominal cavity.
+The symptoms of chronic appendicitis often coincide with the picture of cholecystitis, peptic ulcer, pyelite, inflammatory diseases female appendages.

-Patients complain of frequent bouts of pain in the right side.
-The danger of this condition lies in the fact that at any time a pain attack can transform into peritonitis.
+Patients complain of frequent attacks of pain in the right side.
+The danger of this condition is that at any moment a painful attack can transform into peritonitis.

 In order not to miss the moment and contact the clinic in a timely manner, the patient should pay attention to such signs of the disease as: